 So, to avoid overwriting your data, be sure that you’re not pasting anywhere that rows are hidden.
 Here are a couple of workarounds that I use:

 - You could clear any filters, and sort by a column that will bring the rows of interest together.
 Then do the copying and pasting, while no rows are hidden.

 - To copy the selected items into the same rows, in a nearby column, use the Fill Right or Fill Left shortcut.
 I've made a video that shows how this works.
 Thanks to Khushnood Viccaji for sharing that tip in the comments below.

 - For filters that are more complex, where you can’t do a simple filter to bring the rows together, you could insert a temporary column, and mark the rows, as shown in the screen shot below.
 Then, clear the filters, sort the temporary column, and copy and paste in the marked rows.

 - The Paste Buddy add-in, from Excel Campus, has a Paste Visible feature that lets you paste the copied data into the visible cells only.

 Watch this video to see why you have a problem pasting in Excel filtered list, and a couple of workarounds, to help you avoid the problem.

 Download the Sample File

-To download the sample file for this video, please visit the AutoFilter Tips page on my Contextures website.
+To download the sample file for this video, go to the AutoFilter Tips page on my Contextures website.
 The file is in xlsx format, and does not contain macros.